confluence/python-textbok/python_notes/Loop_Control_Statements.rst

 Here we add up numbers from a list until the total reaches 100.
 We don't know how many times we will have to execute the loop, because we don't know the values of the numbers.
 Note that we might reach the end of the list of numbers before the total reaches 100 -- if we try to access an element beyond the end of the list we will get an error, so we should add a check to make sure that this doesn't happen.

+Exercise 1
+^^^^^^^^^^

+#.
+Write a program which uses a ``while`` loop to sum the squares of integers (starting from ``1``) until the total exceeds 200.
+Print the final total and the last number to be squared and added.

+#.
+Write a program which keeps prompting the user to guess a word.
+The user is allowed up to ten guesses -- write your code in such a way that the secret word and the number of allowed guesses are easy to change.
+Print messages to give the user feedback.

 The ``for`` statement
 =====================